Parametric Modeling of Serpentine Waveguide Traveling Wave Tubes: Introduction

 To design and analyze serpentine waveguide TWTs, various beam-EM wave interaction models exist.
-Particle-in-cell (PIC) simulation has been widely used to characterize the beam-EM wave interaction of TWTs because it is capable of predicting amplification performance more accurately than cold-circuit simulations alone.
+Particle-in-cell (PIC) simulations are widely used to characterize the beam-EM wave interaction of TWTs because they predict amplification performance.
 Nevertheless, the computational burden of 3D PIC simulators is high compared to other TWT codes.
 The United States Naval Research Laboratory applied the hybrid TL model to the large signal beam-EM wave interaction programs (CHRISTINE-CC and TESLA-CC), which are used for analyzing CC-TWTs.
-Then, they extended a 1D frequency-domain interaction model named CHRISTINE-FW developed for folded waveguide TWTs \cite{chernin20141} and a two-dimensional (2D) frequency-domain interaction model named TESLA-FW \cite{chernyavskiy2013parallel,chernyavskiy2016large}.
-Also, a large signal beam-EM wave interaction code with computation time improvement was developed by Meyne et al. \cite{meyne2016large}.
+Then, they extended a 1D frequency-domain interaction model named CHRISTINE-FW, developed for folded waveguide TWTs \cite{chernin20141} and a two-dimensional (2D) frequency-domain interaction model named TESLA-FW \cite{chernyavskiy2013parallel,chernyavskiy2016large}.
+Also, a large signal beam-EM wave interaction code with computational efficiency improvements was developed by Meyne et al. \cite{meyne2016large}.
 A 3D steady-state beam-EM wave interaction code using a three-port network representation of the circuit and a set of discrete ray representations of the 3D e-beam was developed by Yan et al. \cite{yan20163}.
-In addition to previous models, a nonlinear model for the numerical simulation of terahertz serpentine waveguide TWT is described in \cite{li2015nonlinear} in which the propagated EM wave in the SWS is represented as an infinite set of space harmonics that interact with an e-beam.
+In addition to previous models, a nonlinear model for the numerical simulation of terahertz serpentine waveguide TWT is described in \cite{li2015nonlinear}, in which the propagated EM wave in the SWS is represented as an infinite set of space harmonics that interact with an e-beam.
 Also, an improved large-signal model was developed in \cite{zhang2020active}, which predicts beam-EM wave interaction with an analytical method.
 Recently, Figotin \cite{figotin2023analytic} advanced a Lagrangian field theory of CC-TWTs that integrates into it the space-charge effects; that model can also be used for serpentine waveguide TWTs as explained in detail in that paper.